Tchongas/MCSRobsremote/README.md

 # How to use

 ## IMPORTANT
 ### Only sources whose names start with an underscore appear in the Dashboard.
-Example: `_Scoreboard`, `_Timer`, `_LowerThird`. so you can control what to see.
+Example: `_Scoreboard`, `_Timer`, `_LowerThird`, so you can control what to see in the dashboard.
-### It IS NOT a security feature, it is just a way to organize your sources, DO NOT, give access to your OBS to people who you dont trust, since they can just plug the password in other apps to control your OBS, not putting a `_` will not stop them from controlling your OBS.
+### This IS NOT a security feature, it is just a way to organize your sources, DO NOT, give access to your OBS to people who you dont trust, since they can just plug the password in other apps to control your OBS, not putting a `_` will not stop them from controlling your OBS.
 ### DO NOT download plugins from unknown sources, they can be malicious.

 ## Quick overview